Havenswood Learning

 Traditional Teaching Methods

-It is clear that for many children, particularly those with additional needs, the traditional British model of schooling no longer meets the realities of how children learn and thrive today.
-We are committed to re-imagining education in a way that is more flexible, inclusive and responsive to the diverse needs of the children and young people we support.
+It is clear that for many children, (particularly those with additional needs) the traditional British model of schooling no longer meets the realities of how children learn and thrive today.
+We are committed to re-imagining education in a way that is more flexible, inclusive and responsive to the diverse needs of the young people we support.

 By responding to need rather than labels, this approach aims to open up fairer opportunities for children and families, while addressing a significant gap in local specialist and alternative education provision.